-- The stable outlook on the bank's long-term deposit and senior unsecured debt ratings reflects our expectation that DB will be able to maintain financial stability and, in particular, sustain its improved level of profitability as measured by our net income/tangible assets ratio, even in more uncertain operating environment.
-The resulting higher capital-generation capacity will allow DB to offset strain on earnings potentially resulting from cyclically lower capital market revenues or higher loan loss charges and provisioning. - The stable outlook also reflects our assessment that the bank will maintain generally sound asset quality despite the slowdown in economic growth and the negative impact that high inflation and rising interest rates have on certain assets.
+- " The stable outlook on the bank's long-term deposit and senior unsecured debt ratings reflects our expectation that DB will be able to maintain financial stability and, in particular, sustain its improved level of profitability as measured by our net income/tangible assets ratio, even in more uncertain operating environment.
+The resulting higher capital-generation capacity will allow DB to offset strain on earnings potentially resulting from cyclically lower capital market revenues or higher loan loss charges and provisioning. - " The stable outlook also reflects our assessment that the bank will maintain generally sound asset quality despite the slowdown in economic growth and the negative impact that higher interest rates environment has on certain assets.